 Using a Go to Market Plan Template

 A go to market plan template is a pre formatted document that provides a starting point with all the key sections laid out.
 This saves time and ensures you don’t forget anything important.
-Following a structured template can significantly improve your chances of success.
 One study found that companies planning their market entry in detail achieve success rates over 60% higher than those that don’t.

 Scaling and Choosing Your Long Term Strategy